 You may schedule a crime prevention program by contacting the Police Department at 972.874.3357.
 View crime prevention and education programs to learn more.

 Yes.
 The Citizen’s Police Academy is held twice a year for Flower Mound citizens.
 For more information or if you are interested in enrolling contact Officer James Augenstein at 972.874.3388.

 The only people allowed to ride out with a police officer are:

 Yes.
-The finger printing service is offered to Flower Mound Residents at no charge and to nonresidents for $20.
+The Flower Mound Police Department offers Livescan (digital) finger printing services to Flower Mound Residents at no cost and to nonresidents for $20.
 The Flower Mound Police Department does not offer finger printing for immigration documents.
-Finger printing service is available noon to 4 p.m.
-Monday, Tuesday, Thursday, and Friday.
+This service is available from noon to 4:00 p.m. on Monday, Tuesday, Thursday, and Friday.
 For any additional questions contact the records section at 972.874.3328.